felixlopz/hubrise-test-task/content/developers/api/en/order_management.md

 - `online`: the customer pays online to an account owned by the store.

 - `third_party`: the customer pays to a third party which then passes part or all of the payment to the store.
-Examples include gift card companies and food aggregators.
+Examples include gift card companies and food ordering platforms.

 #### Example: